Xiandrios/SAOMenu/README.md

 ## Usage

-Copy the repository and open with a browser the index.html.
+1. Copy the repository and open with a browser the index.html.
+2. Click in the page using middle mouse button.

 ## Contributing